 Morningstar's inflation-protected bond category has seen inflows of more than $22 billion dollars over the past year, bringing the category's total to $77 billion.
 A year ago, the category had less than $50 billion in assets.

+The average fund in the category is up an additional 2 percentage points since our article in December.
 The category, which is up 9.6% over the last 12 months through April 29, has benefited from not only from strong asset inflows but also continued low inflation expectations.
 The yield on a 10-year TIPS before any inflation adjustment is currently 1.37%.
 That's up slightly from the 1.14% the bond yielded on Dec.
 1 of last year.

-Effective May 1, 2010, John Brynjolfsson, who previously served as a managing director of PIMCO and who now acts as CIO of Armored Wolf, will subadvise a portion of Alternative Strategies
+Effective May 1, 2010, John Brynjolfsson, who previously served as a managing director of PIMCO and who now acts as CIO of Armored Wolf, will subadvise a portion of Alternative Strategies (AASAX).